Political Gadgets home Individual Politician Summary

 Voted for

-increasing workplace protections capping gas prices increasing the cost of humanities degrees capping international student numbers at universities a character test for Australian visas federal action on public housing vehicle efficiency standards banning the sale of non-therapeutic vapes Build to Rent (BTR) nuclear energy making the cashless debit card program voluntary and not mandatory
+introducing digital ID increasing the cost of humanities degrees a character test for Australian visas federal action on public housing nuclear energy capping international student numbers at universities vehicle efficiency standards banning the sale of non-therapeutic vapes Build to Rent (BTR) criminalising wage theft increasing workplace protections

 Mixed / less clear